napframework/nap-docs/app/manual/01_gettingstarted.md

 Overview {#getting_started_overview}
 =======================

 In this tutorial we're going to create a new NAP application that renders a textured cube to a window.
 The rotation speed of the cube can be controlled with a slider.
 Instruction videos are provided to guide you through the individual stages.
 Upon completion you will have a better understanding of working with NAP, hopefully something clicks!
 It takes about 45 minutes to complete.
+Open the `rotatingtexcube` demo for inspiration if you get stuck.

 ![](@ref content/gs_result.gif)